Nikoobox/fetch-dogs-app/README.md

 ## Overview

 Welcome to the Fetch Dogs App!
-Here at Fetch, we love dogs and hope you do too!
-This application allows users to search through a database of shelter dogs to help find them a loving home.
-Users can log in, filter through dog breeds, and generate matches based on their favorite dogs.
+This application is dedicated to dog lovers and allows users to explore a database of shelter dogs, helping them find loving homes.
+Users can log in, filter through various dog breeds, and create matches based on their favorite dogs.

 ## Technology Stack